 Predefined chart layouts are provided with Curve Pilot to support automated measuring of prints.
-When starting an automated measurement, these can be selected from the Layout list.
+When measuring a control strip, wedge or chart, these can be selected from the Layout list.

 Chart layouts are text files with the .it8 extension.
 The actual charts are .pdf files; some are provided with your Curve Pilot installation.
-See Location of Data Files on page 97 in Curve Pilot.
+See Location of Data Files on page 99 in Curve Pilot.

 The following table summarizes the chart layouts (.it8) currently supported by Curve Pilot in automated measurements mode.
-When .pdf files are available, this is clearly indicated in the Table.
-A separate section discusses Control Strips for Equinox on page 101.
+When .pdf files are available, this is clearly indicated in the table.
+A separate section discusses Control Strips for Equinox on page 103.